Markfield Conservation Area

 The line of stone and rendered cottages on Hillside take advantage of a fine south facing view over the valley which is, unfortunately, interrupted by the motorway.

-On Main Street, the sense of enclosure created by domestically scaled buildings close to each other and the highways boundary has, unfortunately, been partly destroyed by incongruous new development.
+On Main Street, the sense of enclosure created by domestically scaled buildings close to each other and the highways boundary has, unfortunately, been partly destroyed by incoherent new development.

-The other areas within the conservation boundary, in addition to these features, reflect Markfield's agricultural and industrial past with many stone buildings built in the vernacular style.
+The other areas within the conservation boundary, in addition to these features, reflect Markfield's agricultural and industrial past with many stone buildings built in the indigenous style.

 There are three listed buildings in the area: